cameronstackhouse/exploring-the-design-space-of-artificial-life/README.md

 To create a genotype-phenotype map, initilise a GenotypePhenotypeMap object.
 The methods available for genotype-phenotype map analysis contained in the module gp_map.py are described in the gp_map.html documentation file.
+Methods for generating and counting structural motifs, alongside the extraction of xenobot movement path frequency components are contained within this module.

 ### results.ipynb